$t$-sails and sparse hereditary classes of unbounded tree-width: Introduction

-In this paper we have considered \emph{path-star} graphs; that is, graphs that can be decomposed into a path (or union of paths) and a forest of stars, where the leaves of the stars may embed in the paths.
-This has led to the discovery of a family of objects, \emph{$t$-sails}, with tree-width at least $t-1$ (Lemma \ref{lem_sail}).
+In this paper we consider a particular type of hereditary \emph{path-star class} being the collection of all the finite induced subgraphs of a single infinite graph whose edges can be partitioned into a path (or forest of paths) together with a forest of stars, where the leaves of the stars (but not the internal vertices of the stars) may embed in the paths.
+We denote a path-star class $\RRR^{\alpha}$ where $\alpha$ is an infinite word over alphabet $\mathbb{N}$ (see formal Definition \ref{def_path_star_class}).
+Our study of path-star graph classes has led to the discovery of a family of objects, \emph{$t$-sails}, with tree-width at least $t-1$ (Lemma \ref{lem_sail}).